ThisIsMikeyS/mission-planner-lite/MissionPlannerLite/README.md

 ```

 Once the GUI is running, you can:
-- Add or delete waypoints
+- Add or delete waypoints (with optional altitude)
 - Export waypoints to `waypoints.json`
 - Click **Show Map** to open a visual map in your web browser with markers and paths
+- Click **Calculate Flight Time** to estimate total mission duration based on your input speed (in km/h)

 ---